can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/README.md

 - [contracts](./contracts) - source code and scripts for the contracts
 - [custom indexer](./graph) - Custom indexer setup to track pools and bets for the app

-We have a separate repo for the agent code, which can be [found in can-i-bet-on-ethdenver2025/can-i-bet-on-agent here](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-agent).
+We have a separate repo for the agent code, which can be found on GitHub here in [can-i-bet-on-ethdenver2025/can-i-bet-on-agent](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-agent).
 There you will find our X and Telegram agents that create betting pools, and our custom oracle agent that grades the pools

 ## Production